 NCC Group maintains policies and procedures in place to impose penalties proportional to harm (or potential harm) resulting from a violation of the CBPR or PRP Program requirements.
-Penalties may be assess for participants that fail to remedy non-compliance issues within a specified time as provided for under Section 5 On-going Monitoring and Compliance.
+Penalties may be assessed for participants failing to remedy non-compliance issues within a specified time as provided for under Section 5 On-going Monitoring and Compliance.
 Penalties may include requiring remediation through a resolution agreement, temporary suspension, removal from the program, publicizing non-compliance, reporting violations to the FTC (in circumstances where an identified issue violates law), and other penalties such as re-validation fees.
-NCC Group meets the requirements for both the CBPR and PRP Certification programs.
+NCC Group continues to meet the requirements for both the CBPR and PRP Certification programs.

-Penalties under Section 8.1 of this document.
+• Penalties under Section 8.1 of this document.

-On-going Monitoring and Compliance under Section 5 of this document.
+• On-going Monitoring and Compliance under Section 5 of this document.